DemonKingSwarn/herbe/README.md

 ## Requirements

-In order to build dwm you need the Xlib header files.
+In order to build herbe you need the Xlib header files.

 ## Installation